NVIDIA/NeMo-Framework-Launcher/README.md

 pairs.
 This contrastive learning approach ensures that CLIP learns meaningful and contextually rich representations of both visual and textual data.

-Upon completion of the pre-training phase, CLIP modules can be fine-tuned for specialized downstream tasks or directly employed for zero-shot learning.
+Upon completion of the pre-training phase, CLIP models can be fine-tuned for specialized downstream tasks or directly employed for zero-shot learning.
 For instance, the learned text encoder generates high-level representations by embedding captions in **Stable Diffusion**.
-This robust approach facilitates seamless image and text representation learning and has demonstrated exceptional effectiveness across a diverse range of applications.
+This approach facilitates seamless image and text representation learning and has demonstrated exceptional effectiveness across a diverse range of applications.

 ### 2.3.
 Stable Diffusion